IgnisDa/ryot/README.md

 Ryot (**R**oll **Y**our **O**wn **T**racker), pronounced "riot", aims to be the
 only self hosted tracker you will ever need!

+## 📝 ELI5

+Imagine you have a special notebook where you can write down all the books you've read, movies and shows you've watched, audiobooks you've listened to, and video games you've played.
+Now, imagine that instead of a physical notebook, you have a special tool on your computer or phone that lets you keep track of all these things digitally.

 ## 🚀 Features

 - ✅ [Supports](https://github.com/IgnisDa/ryot/discussions/4) tracking media and fitness.